• Skip to primary navigation

 • Place the ball of dough into a mixing bowl, cover the bowl with a piece of plastic wrap (image 1 above) and leave in a warm place to rise for about 2 hours.
 The dough will double in size (image 2 above).
 I also like to cover the bowl with a clean towel for extra warmth.

-• Once the dough has risen, tip it out onto a floured surface and punch it down to remove the air bubbles (image 3 above).
+• Once the dough has risen, tip it onto a floured surface and punch it down to remove the air bubbles (image 3 above).

 • Now divide the dough into 8 equal pieces.
 I weighed my ball of dough and it weighed 740g which meant each ball was about 92g.

-• If you don’t have a set of kitchen scales you could guess at the size, but I really do recommend having a set of scales in your kitchen.
+• If you don't have a set of kitchen scales you could guess the size, but I really do recommend having a set of scales in your kitchen.
 It makes measuring the ingredients for baking so much more accurate than using measuring cups.
-I use the one in the link, and it’s great because it gives you measurements in kg, lb, oz and grams (and it’s not expensive either 🙂 ).
+I use the one in the link, and it's great because it gives you measurements in kg, lb, oz and grams (and it's not expensive either 🙂 ).

 Shape the rolls